How to Run Windows on a Mac

 Of course, in a perfect world, the market share of the main competitors would be closer to 50-50, but of course, we don’t live in an ideal world.
 (Actually, in a perfect world, the market share should be divided by about 33% among the top three competitors, Windows, Mac, and Linux, with the remaining 1% share available to give someone else a bit of a chance to break through with a new OS!)

-However, if you are a switcher migrating to the Mac from the Windows platform, you might want to take a favorite pet application that you have grown accustomed to using with you.
+However, if you are a switcher migrating to the Mac from the Windows platform, you might want to take a favorite pet application you have grown accustomed to using.
 Or, as a Mac user, you may not be able to resist trying out one of the shiny Internet marketing baubles available only for Windows.

 However, the Windows side of the Internet marketing world is indeed littered with junk.
 There are hundreds of free, cheap, and expensive, overhyped products that are not worth wasting your time with.
-There are fewer applications that run natively on the Mac, but those that do tend to be the cream of the crop.
+Fewer applications run natively on the Mac, but those that do tend to be the cream of the crop.

-But if you feel you need to run Windows programs on your Mac, you can.
+But if you need to run Windows programs on your Mac, you can.

-When Steve Jobs announced that the Macintosh world was switching over from PowerPC to Intel chips some years ago, I was shocked.
+I was shocked when Steve Jobs announced that the Macintosh world was switching over from PowerPC to Intel chips some years ago.
 Maybe I was misled by the marketing hype machine, but I did think that PowerPC was superior.
-I also wondered if Windows apps could run on the Mac would mean that developers would stop creating software for the Mac platform The Know It Guy.
+I also wondered if Windows apps could run on the Mac, meaning developers would stop creating software for the Mac platform The Know It Guy.

 I needn’t have worried.
 There are enough rabid fans of the Mac that Mac’s place in the computing universe is assured.

-In reality, the switch over to Intel processors gives Mac users tremendous flexibility to run Windows programs if they need to while staying with the Mac platform they prefer.
-Intel on Macs means that Macs can run Windows and Windows applications natively, without the speed sapping emulation necessary in the days of PowerPC.
+In reality, switching to Intel processors gives Mac users tremendous flexibility to run Windows programs if needed while staying with the Mac platform they prefer.
+Intel on Macs means Macs can run Windows and Windows applications natively without the speed-sapping emulation necessary in the days of PowerPC.
 In short, that means that Windows and Windows applications can run just as fast on the Mac as they can on an HP or Dell box.

 Boot Camp

 Apple makes this easy with its software utility called Boot Camp.
-Included with every Macintosh over the past few years, it allows you to run Windows and Windows applications right on your Macintosh (of course, you also have to buy and install a copy of Windows for your Mac as well).
+Included with every Macintosh over the past few years, it allows you to run Windows and Windows applications right on your Macintosh (of course, you also have to buy and install a copy of Windows for your Mac).

 Run Boot Camp Assistant, which you will find in the utility folder, and you will be able to partition your Mac’s hard drive and allocate a certain amount of space for the Windows operating system.
-That done, you insert your Windows disk and click Start Installation in the Boot Camp assistant.
-Then you can boot to Windows simply by holding down the option key at startup.
-Your Mac will start up running Windows, and you will, for all practical purposes, be using a PC.
+You insert your Windows disk and click Start Installation in the Boot Camp assistant.
+Then, you can boot to Windows simply by holding down the option key at startup.
+Your Mac will start running Windows, and you will, for all practical purposes, be using a PC.

 Parallels Desktop for Mac and VMWare Fusion

-If you would like to run Windows and Mac applications side-by-side, without the need for a restart, along with a copy of Windows, you will need to purchase Parallels Desktop for Mac or VMWare Fusion.
+If you want to run Windows and Mac applications side-by-side, without needing a restart, along with a copy of Windows, you will need to purchase Parallels Desktop for Mac or VMWare Fusion.
 If you are in the market for a new Mac, some resellers (such as MacMall) often throw in a copy of Parallels Desktop for Mac or VMWare Fusion along with it for free (but you will still need to buy a copy of Windows).
 Of course, you’ll want to have a decent amount of our RAM installed on your computer since you will be running two operating systems simultaneously.

 This is not as clunky as it may sound.
-For example, Parallels adds the ability to switch from a Mac application to a Windows program simply by clicking the appropriate application window.
-You can even set the software to hide the Windows OS: all you see is the application windows of the Windows programs you’re running.
-The windows are resizable, and their icons even appear in the Mac OS Dock.
+For example, Parallels can simply switch from a Mac application to a Windows program by clicking the appropriate application window.
+You can even set the software to hide the Windows OS: all you see is the Windows program’s application windows.
+The windows are resizable, and icons appear in the Mac OS Dock.

-The Windows taskbar can appear on any edge of the screen, just as when running Windows natively, although you will want to move the Mac OS Dock to a different edge.
-This “Windows as a taskbar only” mode is called “Coherence Mode,” and in using it, it’s easy to forget that you’re even running Windows on your Mac.
+The Windows taskbar can appear on any screen edge, just as when running Windows natively, although you will want to move the Mac OS Dock to a different edge.
+This “Windows as a taskbar only” mode is called “Coherence Mode,” in using it, it’s easy to forget that you’re even running Windows on your Mac.
 Alternatively, you can make your Mac look like a Windows machine by switching to full Windows mode.

 READ MORE :